Intervention/docs/image/v4/modifying-images/drawing.md

 > public Image::drawBezier(callable|Bezier $bezier): ImageInterface

-This method draws [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve), the shape of which is defined by a set of control points specified in the callback.
+This method draws [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) whose shape is defined by a set of control points specified in the callback.
 The type of curve drawn depends on the number of control points specified, which must be either three or four.
 With three control points, the result is a **quadratic Bézier curve**, while four points result in a **cubic Bézier curve**.
 The